-As one of the important cities of Chhattisgarh, Durg is known to be a major industrial and agricultural center.
-Located on the eastern banks of River Seonath. also known as River Shivnath, Durg is the third largest city of Chhattisgarh.
+As one of the important cities of Chhattisgarh, Durg is known to be a major industrial and agricultural centre.
+Located on the eastern banks of river Seonath, also known as river Shivnath, Durg is the third largest city of Chhattisgarh.
 Durg is a heavily populated city and is rich in mineral resources.
 This district is situated to the south of the Upper Sheonath-Mahanadi valley.

-Durg can be separated into two main physiographic divisions, the C.G Plain and the southern plateau.
-Sheonath, being the main River of the Durg District, is the main tributary of the Mahanadi River.
-The Sheonath River has a total length of 345 km and has a tributary named the Tandula River.
-Durg also has another River knows as the Kharkhara.
+Durg can be separated into two main physiographic divisions, the C.G.
+Plain and the southern plateau.
+Sheonath, being the main river of the Durg District, is the main tributary of the Mahanadi river.
+The Sheonath river has a total length of 345 km and has a tributary named the Tandula river.
+Durg also has another river known as the Kharkhara.

 Durg offers a number of tourist attractions for the visitors to enjoy.
-Places such as Shri Uwassaggaharam Parshwa Tirth, the Chandi Mandir, Ganga Maiya Temple, Deobaloda, Jain Temples of Nagpura are some of the major pilgrimages of Durg.
+Places such as Shri Uwassaggaharam Parshwa Tirth, the Chandi Mandir, Ganga Maiya Temple, Deobaloda and Jain Temples of Nagpura are some of the major pilgrimage centres of Durg.
 In addition, this district also has other places that should not be missed paying a visit to such as Hindi Bhawan, Patan, Prachin Kila, Balod, Tandula, Maitri Bagh (zoo) and more.

 Durg has a tropical climate, with hot summers and high rainfalls.
 Summer (45 degrees) usually starts from March and goes on till May, which is the hottest month.
 The monsoon season is from June to September and the district gets about 1052 mm of rainfall annually, July being the month which receives the highest rainfall.

 How To Reach Durg